Twisted Bilayer Graphene in Commensurate Angles: Notation

 \section{Notation}

-\begin{itemize} \item We will denote by $\braket{\cdot.\cdot}$ the Euclidean inner product on vectors in $\bbR^2$ or $\bbZ^2$, and the size of these vector will be denoted by $|\cdot|$. \item Throughout the paper $\tilde{\Lambda}$ will denote a generic honeycomb lattice (without explicit reference to its base vectors), $\Lambda $ will denote a honeycomb lattice with base vectors defined by
+\begin{itemize} \item We denote by $\braket{\cdot.\cdot}$ the Euclidean inner product on vectors in $\bbR^2$ or $\bbZ^2$, and the size of these vector is denoted by $|\cdot|$. \item Throughout the paper, $\tilde{\Lambda}$ denotes a generic honeycomb lattice (without explicit reference to its base vectors), $\Lambda$ denotes a honeycomb lattice with base vectors defined by